green-tealeaf/olkb-notifier/README.md

 # olkb-notifier
-Simple py3status module for notifying order position in the olkb.com queueu
+Simple py3status module for notifying order position in the olkb.com queue.